Making quality healthcare accessible to every Wisconsinite

-- Staffing public schools with nurses empowered to lead the new BadgerHealth Bridge initiatives that promote healthy learning and provide early detection of health risks of family members;
+- Staffing public schools with nurses empowered to lead the new BadgerHealth Bridge initiatives that promote healthy learning and provide early detection of health risks among family members

-- Expanding access to clinics that triage patients’ needs, offer preventative care, and advance more complicated cases to hospitals;
+- Expanding access to clinics that triage patients’ needs, offering preventative care, and advance more complicated cases to hospitals

 Andy believes that any healthcare solutions instituted by Wisconsin need to work for both patients and the healthcare system, and bring compensation rates to levels that are affordable for the state and manageable for providers.

 To mindfully attack the healthcare crisis, Andy would convene an advisory board of healthcare professionals made up of patients, nurses, doctors, hospital and clinic administrators, medical device and equipment manufacturers, pharmacists and pharmaceutical companies, insurance agents and carriers, and others.
-The efforts of this board would be transparent to Wisconsinites and be the genesis of a constructive dialog with the entire healthcare delivery system in the state, across the country, and throughout the world so we can identify the very best healthcare solutions for the people of Wisconsin.
+Their efforts would be transparent to Wisconsinites and serve as the genesis of constructive dialog with the entire healthcare delivery system in the state, country, and world so we can identify the best healthcare solutions for the people of Wisconsin.

 As governor, Andy Gronik will execute upon the following healthcare priorities to improve access to healthcare for everyone in Wisconsin:

-- Accept federal Medicaid expansion up to 138% of the federal poverty level;
+- Accept federal Medicaid expansion up to 138 percent of the federal poverty level

-- Eliminate all gaps in the coverage of women’s of reproductive health;
+- Eliminate all gaps in the coverage of women’s reproductive health

-- Expand the role of Nurse Practitioners and Physicians Assistants and fill the pipeline with people going into these fields by creating incentives at medical and nursing schools and creating public private partnerships to defray the cost;
+- Expand the role of nurse practitioners and physicians’ assistants and fill the pipeline with people entering these fields by creating incentives at medical and nursing schools and establishing public-private partnerships to defray the cost

-- Support the efforts of organizations like Planned Parenthood providing access to healthcare to women and men throughout Wisconsin;
+- Support the efforts of organizations like Planned Parenthood that provide access to healthcare to women and men throughout Wisconsin

-- Fund research at our universities so we can work towards finding the cures to diseases and see more startups of Wisconsin businesses that create good-paying jobs for our residents;
+- Fund research at our universities so we can work towards finding the cures to diseases and encourage more startups of Wisconsin businesses that create good-paying jobs

 Affordable Care Act